sunlightpolicy/opendatapoliciesstatic/_scripts/README.md

 - `generate_place_pages.py` was used to extract place information from the documents to create the place pages.
 - `generate_new_docs.py` was used to edit the metadata of the documents to get it into the format that we wanted.

 Also: `add_policy.js` is a Google Apps Script file that handles responses to [this form](https://docs.google.com/a/sunlightfoundation.com/forms/d/e/1FAIpQLSewhk2jtp9JJlkUruDSj4Lzi8BvQBS2GYwz3d0m8bNhzCym4g/viewform).
-(I used the `.js` extension here so that the syxtax highlights properly.)
 Note that this file will not be kept up-to-date on GitHub, and may have changes on the real version that are not yet reflected here.